SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

   of the state space.
 Usually, the best performances are obtained for populations of 70 to 500 particles.
-Even if the default value for this elementary parameter comes from extended knowledge on these algorithms, it is recommanded to adapt it to the difficulty of the given problems.
+Even if the default value for this elementary parameter comes from extended knowledge on these algorithms, it is recommended to adapt it to the difficulty of the given problems.
 - The recommended number of generations for population evolution is often around 50, but it can easily vary between 25 and 500.
 - The maximum number of evaluations of the simulation function should usually